GenericMappingTools/pygmt/doc/techref/projections.md

 # GMT Map Projections

-The table below shows the projection codes for the 31 GMT projections:
+The table below shows the projection codes for the 31 GMT map projections:

 | PyGMT Projection Argument | Projection Name |
 | --- | --- |